scare-scale/ScareScale/src/content/movie/geralds-game-2017.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /jEVli6w9HNFjVMwJyzNH2bPMx7G.jpg
+synopsis: "When her husband's sex game goes wrong, Jessie (who is handcuffed to a bed in a remote lake house) faces warped visions, dark secrets and a dire choice."
 ---
-When her husband's sex game goes wrong, Jessie (who is handcuffed to a bed in a remote lake house) faces warped visions, dark secrets and a dire choice.